 1.0 Introduction

-This clause shall not be modified except to:

-Identify specific procedures related to the Sponsor as listed in paragraph 5 of this section.

-Replace shaded italics with the name of the Sponsor.
-If the name of the Sponsor is inserted only in the title (above) and at the first occurrence (in paragraph three), the Sponsor will add the additional sentence shown in brackets, and replace [Sponsor Name] in the remainder of the document with "the Sponsor" or appropriate related form
+Clause 1.0 through 1.5 shall not be modified except as follows: Where appropriate, replace shaded italics with the name of the Sponsor.
+If the name of the Sponsor is inserted only in the title (above) and at Clause 1.5, add the additional sentence shown in brackets, and replace [Sponsor Name] in the remainder of the document with "the Sponsor" or appropriate related form.

+1.1 Role of Standards Development and these Procedures

+This clause shall not be modified.

-In today’s market, standards development plays a critical role in product development and market share.
+In today’s technological environment, standards play a critical role in product development and market competitiveness.
 In the IEEE, the responsibility for how a standard originates and evolves is managed by a Sponsor.
 It is essential in the management of a standard’s development to avoid any actions by the Sponsor or the participants that result in a violation of procedures.

-Adherence to these Policies and Procedures is an essential asset in determining the applicability of IEEE’s indemnification policy.
+These procedures establish the necessary framework for a sound standardization process.

+1.2 Conduct

+This clause shall not be modified.

+Meeting attendees and participants in standards activities shall demonstrate respect and courtesy toward each other and shall allow each participant a fair and equal opportunity to contribute to the meeting discussion.
+While participating in IEEE standards development activities, all participants, including but not limited to, individuals, entity representatives, entity members, entities participating directly in the entity process, and entities participating indirectly in the individual process shall act in accordance with all applicable laws (nation-based and international), the IEEE Code of Conduct, the IEEE Code of Ethics, and with IEEE-SA Standards Board Bylaws (see IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development”) and IEEE-SA Standards Board Operations Manual.

+1.3 Modification to these Procedures

+This clause shall not be modified.

+The official policies of this Sponsor are those that have been accepted by the IEEE-SA Standards Board based on the recommendation of the Audit Committee (AudCom), and are available online on the IEEE-SA Standards Board AudCom website.
+No other copy shall be designated as the official copy.
+Any changes that the Sponsor desires to make to the procedures shall not be valid until revised policies have been recommended for acceptance by AudCom and accepted by the IEEE-SA Standards Board.

+None of the rules or requirements in these policies and procedures may be suspended.

+1.4 Hierarchy

+This clause shall not be modified.

+Participants engaged in the development of standards shall comply with applicable federal, state, and international laws.
+In addition, for standards matters, the latest versions of several documents take precedence over this document, in the following order:

+New York State Not-for-Profit Corporation Law IEEE Certificate of Incorporation IEEE Constitution IEEE Bylaws IEEE Policies IEEE Board of Directors Resolutions IEEE Standards Association (IEEE-SA) Operations Manual IEEE-SA Board of Governors Resolutions IEEE-SA Standards Board Bylaws IEEE-SA Standards Board Operations Manual IEEE-SA Standards Board Resolutions

+Robert's Rules of Order Newly Revised (RONR) is the recommended guide on questions of parliamentary procedure not addressed in these procedures.

+1.5 Fundamental Principles of Standards Development

+This clause shall not be modified except to identify this Sponsor.

 These Policies and Procedures outline the orderly transaction of standards activities of IEEE 802 LMSC.
-Herein after referred to as “the Sponsor” or appropriate related form.
+Herein after referred to as “the Sponsor”.
 For the development of standards, openness and due process shall be applied, which means that any person with a direct and material interest who meets the requirements of these Policies and Procedures has a right to participate by:

-Expressing a position and its basis
+a) Expressing a position and its basis,

-Having that position considered, and
+b) Having that position considered, and